 - Make sure the ingredients are not hot.

-- Make a fine powder.
+- Make a fine powder by adding some salt.

 - Add water and make a fine paste by blending well.